Intensity Modulated Radiation Therapy (IMRT)

 IMRT involves the latest technology, advanced equipment and a group of very

 knowledgeable doctors.
-The Radiation Oncology Department at the University of Maryland Greenebaum Cancer Center is dedicated to serving the needs of the Maryland community and providing hope to cancer patients and their families.
+The Radiation Oncology Department at the University of Maryland Greenebaum Comprehensive Cancer Center is dedicated to serving the needs of the Maryland community and providing hope to cancer patients and their families.

 For more information, contact the Department of Radiation Oncology at 410-328-6080.